Patagonia Women's PowSlayer Jacket

 - Adjustable powder skirt can be cinched for a tight seal or lies flat when not in use.
 A webbing loop at center back connects to any Patagonia® Snow pants

-- Zippered pockets: two chest, one with secure media pocket with cable routing; two handwarmers; one arm for pass; one internal stash and two internal drop-in
+- Zippered pockets: two chest, one with secure media pocket with cable routing; two handwarmers; one arm for pass; one internal stash and one internal drop-in

 - Concealed RECCO® reflector